top of page

 As we navigate the current threat to liberalism worldwide, scholars and advocates agree that protecting liberalism means ensuring the defense of the right kinds of democratic institutions.
 This in turn means paying particular attention to a country's electoral systems—how votes are translated into legislative seats.
 As we transition from more homogeneous societies toward multiracial ones, we need modern electoral systems that can accommodate diverse democracies.

-with John Carey, Lee Drutman, and Tova Wang, moderated by Ian Bassin (Protect Democracy).
+with John Carey, Drew Penrose, and Tova Wang, moderated by Ian Bassin (Protect Democracy).

 11:00 AM - 12:30 PM